Textbook and Resources

 Exams are solo endeavours; no books, notes, phones, or other devices are permitted other than the 8.5x11-inch cheat sheet.

-On the other hand, homeworks and APPs can be collaborative.
-We expect that you might study with friends and work out solutions to problems together, but you must write up your own solutions, in your own words.
-Copying solutions from a classmate or online source is a violation of our academic integrity policy and will result in a 0 on the assignment and a report filed with OSCCR.
+Homeworks can be collaborative.
+We expect that you will study with friends and work out solutions to problems together, but you must write up your own solutions, in your own words.
+Copying solutions from a classmate or online source is a violation of our academic integrity policy.

-• If you produce a solution together, don't simply copy it down afterwards.
+• If you produce a solution with a classmate or by consulting an online source, don't simply copy it down afterwards.
 You must, on your own, write your own solution in your own words.

 • If someone or something explains an answer to you, do not write down their exact words; instead, on your own write up your solution afterwards.

-If you collaborate with (or get help from) any other student, then write their name on the the first page of your assignment at the top.
+• If you collaborate with (or get help from) any other student or outside source, then provide a citation on the first page of your assignment at the top.

-Violation of this policy has consequences both within the course and through the university’s OSCCR office.
+Violation of the academic integrity policy has consequences both within the course and through the university’s OSCCR office.
 For a first violation, you will receive a zero on the assignment.
 For a second violation, you will receive a failing grading in CS3000.
 All violations will be reported to OSCCR: http://www.northeastern.edu/osccr/academic-integrity

 Student Services

-If you require support during the course due to a disability please ensure that you are already registered with the University’s Disability Access Services, and contact Laney to coordinate any support needed during the course.
+If you require support during the course due to a disability please ensure that you are already registered with the University’s Disability Access Services, and contact course staff to coordinate any support needed during the course.

 Title IX makes it clear that violence and harassment based on sex and gender are Civil Rights offenses subject to the same kinds of accountability and the same kinds of support applied to offenses against other protected categories such as race, national origin, etc. If you or someone you know has been harassed or assaulted, you can find the appropriate resources here: Northeastern OUEC.